 Question: "What sort of outreach ministries should a church have?"

 Answer: Every church has the opportunity to reach out to the lost in their area.
 What kind of outreach ministries should a church have?
-First, no single congregation can provide every type of outreach.
+First, no single congregation can provide every type of outreach ministry.
 In His wisdom, God has uniquely gifted each congregation with those who excel in particular types of outreach.
-We can categorize outreach in two types —essential outreach ministries and optional outreach ministries.
+We can categorize outreach ministries in two types —essential outreach ministries and optional outreach ministries.

 There are a few types of outreach that every church congregation should perform.
 These practices are essential.
 While the way they are carried out will vary, Scripture is clear the church is to reach out in the following areas: